|

 Public Const FO_MOVE = &H1 'move operation

-Public Const FO_RENAME = &H4 'rename operation, don't use with multiple files
+Public Const FO_RENAME = &H4 'rename operation, don't use with multiple

 fFlags can be one of the following constants: